How to Grade Pokemon Cards

 Pre-grading your cards

 After years of doing this, I am still not 100% accurate on my pre-grades.
-They can come in lower or higher but most of the time I’m on the money or very close.
+They can come in lower or higher but most of the time I’m on the money.
 If you have a card you want to grade and there are a lot of them listed on ebay, try to find a card in a similar condition to yours.
 This will help you gauge what grade it might get.
 If it’s a cheap card, your chances of a 10 are much greater than dealing with a high-end card (trust me on this point).
 When you are pre-grading your cards, you need to take that into account.
-They are going to be a lot more strict on letting things slide with a raw $200 card vs. a $20 card.
+They are going to be a lot more strict on letting things slide with a raw $500 card vs. a $20 card.

-Here is a loose formula you can follow for pre-grading:
+Here is a loose formula you can follow for pre-grading.

 Centering:

-- Border not showing (Miscut) -2 points
+- Border not showing (Miscut Qualifier) -2 points

 Bends/Creases:

-- Most are an automatic PSA 7, 6, 5, 4, 3, 2 or 1 depending on severity.
+- Most are an automatic 6, 5, 4, 3, 2 or 1 depending on severity.

-- Small Crease (under 0.5 cm) Visible on Back -3 points (-5 if visible on the front)
+- Visible on the Back -3 points

 Indents: